lrkrol/SEREEGA/docs/README.md

 Also note that an additional source of noise, sensor noise, can be added to generated scalp data using the `sensorNoise` argument of `generate_scalpdata`.
 This noise has no dependencies across channels or samples.

-## Relativity of the Units of Measure

-It is relevant to highlight that the three leadfield provided by default (NYhead, Fieldtrip, and Pediatric Head Atlas) have different units of measure.
-Unfortunately, although knowing the units is important to interpret the results correctly, these have not been reported in the literature.
-Consequently, the units of the result are relative to the leadfield employed.
-As a workaround, the `generate_scalpdata` function contains a *normaliseLeadfield* argument, which normalises the leadfield values.

-An exception to this is the leadfield converted from Brainstorm.
-Brainstorm explicitly utlises the International System; thus, every leadfield generated with it is expressed in $\frac{V}{A-m}$ (for more information: https://neuroimage.usc.edu/forums/t/eeg-units/1499).
-The function `lf_generate_frombrainstorm` automatically converts this in $\frac{\mu V}{nA-m}$ (unless otherwise requested).
-This should make the results easier to interpret.

 ## Contact